Coda (Mexican band): Band reunion (2002–)

 In September 2002, former singer and co-founder, Chava Aguilar, decided to start the band again after receiving e-mails from fans asking him to do so.
 He initially planned to go solo, but eventually decided to recruit Nicolas Loizaga (Guitar), Adrian Rojas (Bass), Luis Dominguez (Keyboards),who had previously played in Brujha, and Charly Salazar (Drums).
 Aguilar had met them in the old Coda days.
 The band became Retto.
 In that period the band co-wrote/produced over 20 songs and recorded them together with Gazú (LAML), Sergio Santacruz (Neón), and Joan Romagosa (Los Necios).

 During that period Retto started preparing for a tour.
 After 2 years of moving round in circles and due to differences with Aguilar and Manager Lilian de Leon, Loizaga, Rojas and Dominguez left the band.
 He recruited an entire new line-up with Enrique Cuevas (guitars), Cesar "Gusano" (bass), Adan Ramos (drums), and Adrian Keys (keyboards).
 In June 2004, the band started recording material for their next album.
 Vivo was finally released July 6, 2006.

+Salvador Aguilar died from stomach cancer on 21 August 2025, at the age of 56.